 The Form W-9 is the Internal Revenue Service form used to provide the university’s taxpayer identification number (TIN).
 The Form W-9 can be found at the Tax Department website.

 What if a problem arises after a contract is signed?

-If a responsible university office enters into a contract on behalf of the university, it is the office’s duty to ensure that the university fulfills the obligations under the contract.
-In addition, in the event that the other party fails to fulfill its contractual obligations to the university or if other problems arise, it is the responsible university office’s duty to bring this to the attention of the appropriate university officials, including the Office of General Counsel, to ensure that the university’s rights are enforced.
-If any questions or concerns arise regarding the performance of a contact or the enforcement of the university’s rights, please contact OGC by emailing [email protected]
+If an end user office enters into a contract on behalf of the university, it is the office’s duty to ensure that the university fulfills the obligations under the contract.
+Additionally, in the event that the other party fails to fulfill its contractual obligations to the university or if other problems arise it is the end user office’s duty to bring this to the attention of the appropriate university officials to ensure that the university’s rights are enforced.
+If any questions or concerns arise regarding the performance of a contact or the enforcement of the university’s rights, please contact, as appropriate, P2P by emailing [email protected] or OGC by emailing [email protected].

 A registered student organization wants to enter into a contract.
 What do we do?

 The Office of Student Life has established procedures to comply with the university's contracting requirements that can be found in the Student Organization Handbook.
 They also have available standard form contracts that can be used in connection with events that student organizations may want to organize.
 Student organizations should contact their Staff Advisor or Org Help if they want to enter into a contract.
 Failure by students or student groups to follow the policies and procedures established by the university with respect to contracting by student organizations may constitute a violation of the Student Code of Conduct and could result in a disciplinary action against the individual or group found to have violated such policy or procedure.

 If I am purchasing a good or service with a P-Card and a contract is part of the transaction, does the contract need to be reviewed?
 Who can sign it?